-African Lions in the Wild African lions live on the flat, grassy savannas of Africa—from the sub-Sahara to the Serengeti plains and all the way to South Africa.
+African lions live on the flat, grassy savannas of Africa—from the sub-Sahara to the Serengeti plains and all the way to South Africa.
 Though lions have been called “King of the Jungle,” they don’t live in jungles or rainforests, but instead are found in dry forests, grasslands and desert habitats.

 The International Union for Conservation of Nature (IUCN) currently lists the lion species as “vulnerable”—one step away from “endangered”—with a declining population trend.
 Current estimates of the African lion population range from 20,000 to 30,000—a 90% decline from their estimated population just three decades earlier!

 The Walt Disney Company is passionately committed to the protection of African lions and their natural habitats.
 Find out what Disney is doing for lions—and how you can help!

 “An amazing thing happens when people have the chance to come face-to-face with wildlife.
 They feel a strong connection, and are motivated to take action to protect wildlife and wild places and the environment.” – Dr. Jackie Ogden, former VP, Animals, Science and Environment, Disney Parks

 African lions in the wild are threatened by habitat loss and increased competition from another species—Homo sapiens.
 But conservation efforts supported by the Walt Disney Company are helping to protect and preserve lions in their natural habitats and across the globe.